microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

     }

 #### Sending Metrics from TestHost process to vstest.console process
 Currently, At the end of Discovery Complete, we are sending ** TestDiscovery.Complete ** message event along with DiscoveryCompletePayload, so we will add our collected Metrics along with DiscoveryCompletePayload.
-Similar will be done at end of ** TestExecution.Complete ** event where we will add the Metrics in TestExecutionCompletePayload.
+Similar will be done at end of ** TestExecution.Complete ** event where we will add the Metrics in TestRunCompleteEventArgs.
 This helps us in sending whole metrics in one go and helps us to decrease performance overhead of sending messages from test host process to vstest.console process.

-    public class DiscoveryCompletePayload
-    {
-        /// <summary>
-        /// Gets or sets the total number of tests discovered.
-        /// </summary>
-        public long TotalTests { get; set; }

-        /// <summary>
-        /// Gets or sets the last chunk of discovered tests.
-        /// </summary>
-        public IEnumerable<TestCase> LastDiscoveredTests { get; set; }

-        /// <summary>
-        /// Gets or sets a value indicating whether discovery was aborted.
-        /// </summary>
-        public bool IsAborted { get; set; }

-        /// <summary>
-        /// Gets or sets the Metrics
-        /// </summary>
-        public IDictionary<string, object> Metrics { get; set; }
-    }

 ### Publishing Data